-Use this sample checklist to create or update accessibility standards across your retail locations.
+Use this sample Accessibility Checklist for Retailers to create or update accessibility standards across your retail locations.
+This checklist comes from the ADA and is included here in case the information is moved or removed from their website.

 - Are all accessible parking spaces, access aisles, curb ramps, and connecting accessible routes clear of obstacles including vehicles without proper designation, shopping carts, gravel, snow, mud and debris, or leaf piles?